Cypher-Laboratory/nebula-vote/packages/telegram_bot/README.md

 ### Adding the Bot to Your Personal Chat

 1. Open Telegram and tap on the search icon
-2. Type "@Nebula_VoteBot" in the search bar
+2. Type "@NebulaVote_bot" in the search bar
 3. Select the bot from the search results
 4. Tap "Start" to begin interacting with the bot
 5. You'll receive a welcome message with basic instructions